ksator/junos-automation-with-ansible/README.md

 It is at the root of the repository (https://github.com/ksator/ansible-training-for-junos/blob/master/hosts), so it is not at the default place.

 ###Config file for ansible:
-There is an ansible.cfg file at the root of the repository (https://github.com/ksator/ansible-training-for-junos/blob/master/ansible.cfg) that refers to this inventory file.
+There is an ansible.cfg file at the root of the repository (https://github.com/ksator/ansible-training-for-junos/blob/master/ansible.cfg).
+It refers to the inventory file.
 So, despite ithe inventory file is not /etc/ansible/hosts, there is no need to add -i hosts to your ansible-playbook commands.

 ###Download the content: